25 January 2023

 In some circumstances, insurance cover linked to your super will lapse if there are no contributions being made into your account.
 Be sure to have a look at the insurance cover you have through your super, as well as check any special conditions that might apply if you’re off work.

 While checking in on your insurance, you should consider nominating a beneficiary if you haven’t already done so.
-By making a ‘binding nomination’ – through formal written direction – you can be confident that your super fund will direct your super – and any insurance entitlements – as per your wishes if you die.
+By nominating a beneficiary, you can decide what happens to your super including any insurance entitlements, if you die.

 LEARN MORE: INSURANCE THROUGH AUSTRALIANSUPER